Dr Alice Watson

-Alice was recently Principal Investigator on an AHRC-funded project engaging the public in research about the BBC for its centenary in October 2022.
+Alice recently completed an ESRC Postdoctoral Research Fellowship in the School of Geography.
+Prior to this, she was Principal Investigator on an AHRC-funded project engaging the public in research about the BBC for its centenary in October 2022.
 Alice worked with the BBC to co-produce a 28-part podcast series which illuminated the cultural impact of Call the Midwife, one of the BBC's most popular and celebrated television dramas set in the East End of London in the 1950s and 60s.
 By recording fans of the show from across the UK who remembered, had experienced, or been touched by Call the Midwife's storylines, Alice documented the programme's 'place' in people's lives, its ability to spark memories and speak to contemporary lived experiences, and amplify marginalised voices and stories.

 In addition to her doctorate, Alice holds an MA (First Class Hons) in Geography from the University of St Andrews and an MSc (with distinction) in Migration Studies from the University of Oxford.
 Whilst at St Andrews, Alice received the Miller Prize as the most outstanding, graduating student in the Faculty of Arts and the Royal Scottish Geographical Society Medal for the best Honours degree in Geography.
 At Oxford, Alice received the Examiners' Prize for the best overall performance in the MSc.